-This bridge and stream are beautiful, but the main purpose of this bridge project is to get hikers and campers an easy way to access hundreds of acres of trails on the other side, where no road crossings are possible.
-We can build bridges in remote areas, and can usually find ways to tackle difficult or intimidating bridge and treehouse projects.
-We can determine whether it is better to construct ground based towers or use trees for support, and evaluate whether to use trees or ground anchors for support.
+Although this bridge and stream are beautiful, the main purpose of the YMCA Rope Bridge project is to get hikers and campers an easy way to access hundreds of acres of trails on the other side, where no road crossings are possible.
+We can build bridges in remote areas and usually find ways to tackle difficult or intimidating bridge and treehouse projects.
+We can determine whether it is better to construct ground-based towers or use trees for support and evaluate whether to use trees or ground anchors for support.

 Designing a Rope Bridge